 I used debt regularly the moment I reached adulthood.
 My entire effort was to ultimately raise my credit score.

 However, my focus on debt became one of my biggest stumbling blocks for becoming a stay-at-home mom, years later.
-I honestly didn’t think I’d ever make it.
+I honestly didn’t think I’d ever make it because debt was holding me back.

 I’m not saying you can’t ever use debt, but I want you to know what my experience taught me.
 Also, as a financial coach since 2013, I’ve seen the underbelly of loans and debt.